dfontana/BouncingBall/ReadMe.md

 ## Current TODO / Fixes
 - [ ] Ball ignores collisions with platforms sporadically
- - [ ] Rework collision detection based on segment intersection
+ - [X] Rework collision detection based on segment intersection
- - [ ] Account for level walls
+ - [X] Account for level walls
- - [ ] Determine which face of a platform has been hit
+ - [X] Determine which face of a platform has been hit
+ - [ ] Upon update vx and vy, need to perform a second collision check to determine if the update puts the ball into another invalid location.
+If so, the new collision will update the ball to the intersection point and then invert the offending velocity component.
+Should not need to perform this more than twice.
+- [ ] Player loses control of ball after MaxSpeed is hit.
+Need a new approach that allows the player to give a brief acceleration (jerk).
 - [ ] General velocity oddities.
 Options:
  - [ ] Reintroduce Friction in a more controlled manner
  - [ ] Introduce a Decay each update